 A cloud-based integrated platform for creating and approving requisitions/purchase orders and invoices.
 (Also referred to by name of application provider, Coupa.)
 Link

-A reporting tool from IBM which serves as the primary reporting platform for retrieving data from IS&T’s Data Warehouse.
+This reporting tool from IBM serves as the primary reporting platform for retrieving data from IS&T’s Data Warehouse.
 This web-based tool allows users to create reports and dashboards.

 A cloud-based integrated platform for booking travel and creating online travel expense reports.
 Link